alexski-perry/apus/README.md

 ```

 Now we can start writing queries.
-All queries are defined using the `query` function, which allows you build a 'pipeline' of query operations.
-The input of each stage  function automatically keeps track of the outpu  Here are our a few examples.
+All queries are defined using the `query` function, with which we can build a 'pipeline' of query operations.
+The output type of each stage is passed as the input type of the next stage.

+The pipeline is also clever enough to keeps track of the cardinality throughout — either `one`, `none-or-one`, `one-or-more` and `many`.
+This allows the exact output type to be known.

+Here are a few example queries:

 **Find the names of all actors in a given movie, sorted alphabetically**